Stouthart/DX340/README.md

 > [!TIP]
 >
+> - Check release notes for any changes
-> Follow the discussion about the iBasso DX340 on [Head-Fi]
+> - Follow the discussion about the iBasso DX340 on [Head-Fi]

 ## Recovery Mode